-For the past 19 years, URC has implemented projects in Cambodia supporting health areas ranging from infectious diseases to family health.
-URC’s efforts in Cambodia have included support for quality improvement (QI), health systems strengthening, research and evaluation, health communication, and behavior change.
+For the past 20 years, URC has implemented projects in Cambodia supporting health areas ranging from infectious diseases to family health.
+URC’s efforts in Cambodia have included support for quality improvement, health systems strengthening, research and evaluation, health communication, and behavior change.

-Since 2007, URC has supported the Royal Government of Cambodia and the National Center for Parasitology, Entomology and Malaria Control (CNM) to move toward malaria elimination through three consecutive USAID projects:
+Since 2007, URC has supported the Royal Government of Cambodia and the National Center for Parasitology, Entomology and Malaria Control (CNM) to move toward malaria elimination through four consecutive USAID projects:

 - Malaria Control in Cambodia (2007-2012), which developed, adapted, and expanded the use of evidence-based interventions for malaria prevention, diagnosis, and treatment and strengthened malaria program management capacity;

-- Cambodia Malaria Elimination Project (2016-2021), which further refined the model elimination package and has implemented best practices to address the incidence of malaria in forest areas.
-Now the project is working with the CNM to scale up the model to a growing number of provinces.
+- Cambodia Malaria Elimination Project (2016-2021), further refined the model elimination package and implemented best practices to address the incidence of malaria in forest areas.
+The project worked with CNM to prepare for scaling up the model to a growing number of provinces; and

-USAID Cambodia interviewed Dr. Sokomar Nguon – URC’s Senior Technical Advisor on the Cambodia Malaria Elimination Project (CMEP) – for their Health Champion series.
-Dr. Sokomar has worked diligently to decrease malaria cases in the Battambang, Pailin, and Pursat Provinces.
-These border provinces experience some of the highest rates of malaria transmission among mobile and migrant populations.
+USAID Cambodia interviewed Dr. Sokomar Nguon – URC’s Senior Technical Advisor on both iterations of the Cambodia Malaria Elimination Project – for their Health Champion series.
+Dr. Sokomar and his technical team worked diligently to decrease malaria cases in the Battambang, Pailin, and Pursat Provinces, and more recently, also in Kampot, Kep, and Koh Kong Provinces.
+While the numbers have decreased significantly, the highest rates of malaria transmission are seen among mobile and migrant populations in forested areas.

 - URC’s support of Cambodia’s malaria elimination efforts initiated under CMEP will continue under the Cambodia Malaria Elimination Project 2 (CMEP2).